 - 0 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- 2 ABA approved paralegal degree programs in Alaska.
+- 2 not-for-profit ABA approved paralegal degree programs in Alaska.

 - Highest graduation rate: Charter College-Anchorage 94%.1

 - Highest transfer-out rate: University of Alaska Anchorage 19%.1